Why does Boeing use 7 and Airbus uses 3 on behalf of aircraft?

 Thus new areas of development appeared in the company, and each received a number.
 For example: 500 was used for turbine engines, 600 for missiles, and 700 was assigned to commercial aircraft.

-When the first commercial aircraft was launched, the marketing department decided that the 700 series did not have a strong enough impact, so the number with a particular resonance was chosen - 707.
+When the first commercial aircraft was launched, the marketing department decided that the 700 series did not have a strong enough impact, so the number with a special resonance was chosen - 707.
 And from here Boeing continued with 717, 727, 737, 747, 757, 767, 777, 787.
 Will 797 follow?
 We will see!
 The rest is history :).
-With a few exceptions (see the 720 model, which only has the 7 figure at the beginning), Boeing continues the tradition even today.
+With few exceptions (see model 720, which has the number 7 only at the beginning), Boeing continues the tradition today.

 Why does Airbus use the 3 figure on behalf of aircraft?

 In the case of Airbus, things are even simpler.
 When the European-origin manufacturer named its aircraft, it retained the A from Airbus, and the 300 series appeared with the development of the 300 aircraft.
 This is how the Airbus A300 family of aircraft was born.